-It is lawful for parents in all Australian States and Territories to use “reasonable” corporal punishment to discipline their children.
-The corporal punishment used by parents must be carried out for the purpose of correction, control or discipline, and it must be “reasonable” having regard to: the age of the child; the method of punishment; the child’s capacity for reasoning (for example, whether the child is able to comprehend correction/discipline); and the harm caused to the child.
+In April 2016 we explored aspects of corporal punishment in the monthly online survey.
+We noted that 37 countries have prohibited corporal punishment in all settings in legislation; however, it remains lawful in Australia for parents to use ‘reasonable’ punishment to discipline children.
+The corporal punishment used by parents must be carried out for the purpose of correction, control or discipline, and it must be “reasonable” with respect to: the age of the child; the method of punishment; the child’s capacity for reasoning (for example, whether the child is able to comprehend correction/discipline); and the harm caused to the child.

-The focus of April’s online survey was to find out how visitors to the Relationships Australia website felt about the use of corporal punishment by parents to discipline children.
+The focus of Relationships Australia’s April 2017 monthly online survey was to further explore community views on other aspects of corporal punishment that may be used by parents to discipline children.

 Previous research finds that…

-Just under 2150 people responded to the Relationships Australia online survey in April 2016.
-Around three‑quarters of survey respondents (76%) identified as female, with more females than males responding in every age group (see figure 1 below).
-Just under 90 per cent of survey respondents were aged between 20‑59 years, and just under 50 per cent of respondents comprised women aged between 30-49 years (inclusive).
-A higher proportion of women aged between 20 and 29 years responded to the April survey when compared to previous monthly online surveys.
+Just under 1450 people responded to the Relationships Australia online survey in April 2017.
+Around three‑quarters of survey respondents (77%) identified as female, with more females than males responding in every age group (see figure 1 below).
+Fewer than 14 per cent of survey respondents were younger than 20 years or older than 59 years, with more than 55 per cent of respondents comprising women aged between 30-49 years (inclusive).

 As for previous surveys, the demographic profile of survey respondents remains consistent with our experience of the groups of people that would be accessing the Relationships Australia website.